mukaiizawa/Paren/man/man3/chdir.md

 Returns the `nil`.

 # ERRORS
+## OSError
-OSError may occur for some reason.
+May occur for some reason.

 # SEE ALSO
 - `getcwd(3)`